IceHe/lib/cmd/a/awk.md

 - `NF` The number of fields in the current input record.
 - `NR` The total number of input records seen so far.
+- `FNR` The input record number in the current input file.
 - `ARGC` The number of command line arguments (does not include options to gawk, or the program source).
 - `ARGV` Array of command line arguments.
     - The array is indexed from 0 to ARGC - 1.